blacknstones/game-of-life/README.md

 # Game Of Life

-An interactive simulator of the classic cellular automaton Game of Life.
+An interactive simulator of the classic cellular automaton [Game of Life] (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 Built with TypeScript and React.
 ####
 ![](./src/assets/demo.gif)